Ohkthx/Ohkthx/README.md

 #### Current Learning Objectives

 - Rust Language, working on becoming more familiar with the language and touch base with my original C Programming roots.
-- Algorithms related to Technical Analysis, with a focus on creating my own indicators.
+- Algorithms related to Technical Analysis, with a focus on creating my own indicators/signals.

 ### Statistics
 ---